mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 public event EventHandler SelectionChanged;
 ```

-When the label is tapped we need to change the selection state of the control, create `MutateSelect` method and call it in the set accessor of the `IsSelected` property that gets mutated when the label is tapped:
+When the `Label` is tapped we need to change the selection state of the control, create `MutateSelect` method and call it in the set accessor of the `IsSelected` property that gets mutated when the `Label` is tapped:
 ```csharp
 public bool IsSelected
 {